 - Other Crops – Green grams, cowpeas, cotton, water melon and onions.

-The Scheme has a tenant population of 2245 farmers settled in 10 villages where each farmer has 1.25 Ha for main crops and 0.05 Ha for vegetables garden.
+The Scheme has a tenant population of 2245 farmers settled in 11 villages where each farmer has 3 acres for cash crops and 0.125 acres for domestic vegetables.
 A gravity system of water conveyance is currently under construction which once completed, it will lower the operational costs of the scheme.
 The crops being grown are: Seed Maize (contracted by various seed companies) Commercial Maize, Water melons, Onions, Tomatoes among other crops.
 The current Irrigable area is 12000 acres and with gravity system the area will increase to about 25,000 acres.

 Projected Benefits/ Benefits being realized